rekindle-blog/rekindle-blog.github.io/_posts/2021-11-16-communion.md

 hidden: false

 ---
 Before joining the [Presbyterian church](https://www.hopecity.co.za "Hope City Presbyterian") where my wife and I are presently members, I had only ever belonged to churches across a few denominations that celebrated Communion—or the Lord’s Supper—once a month.
 On top of those Sundays, we would also come to the table on Good Friday, owing to the tremendous significance of Christ’s death.
-Simultaneously, then, Communion was deemed indispensable to the high point of our liturgical calendar (Easter), yet it was still only something the gathered church did 13 times a year.
-In hindsight, such practise seems pretty inconsistent, not to mention confusing.
+Simultaneously, then, Communion was deemed indispensable to the high point of our liturgical calendar (at Easter), yet it was still only something the gathered church did 13 times a year.
+In hindsight, this practise is somewhat confusing.

 It’s hard to say why this has happened—under a few of the points below I will make tentative suggestions.
 But that isn’t the purpose for this post.
 Instead, I want to make a positive case for celebrating Communion every Sunday.